dkhmelenko/CacheImage/README.md

 The properties `DecodePixelHeight` and `DecodePixelWidth` are linked to appropriate property in `BitmapImage`.

 #Distribution
-The library CacheImage will be available on NuGet soon.
-Coming soon...
+The library CacheImage is available in [NuGet](https://www.nuget.org/packages/CacheImage).

 #Contribution
 If you have any suggestions or ideas, feel free to create pull request.